rowlandcoping/cheese-and-beer/README.md

 MVP FEATURES:

- - users see an order summary.
+ - Users see an order summary.
- - users are provided with an order number referencing their order.
+ - Users are provided with an order number referencing their order.
- - users are provided a route back to the site.
+ - Users are provided a route back to the site.

 BLUE SKY FEATURES: